 Royalty fees are typically a percentage of gross revenue that you will have to pay the franchisor each month.
 It is important to distinguish this from the initial franchise fee.
 Royalties do not compensate the franchisor for their great idea – you already paid them for that with the initial franchise fee.
 Royalties compensate the franchisor for ongoing support and development of the franchise system.
 We frequently encourage prospective franchisees to challenge franchisors by asking what ongoing support and development will be provided in exchange for monthly royalties.

 Think of it this way – if you are going to give the franchisor anywhere from 5-10% of your monthly gross revenue for the next 10-20+ years, who says they won’t just kick back and enjoy a chunk of your profits while retired on some beach somewhere?
 The best franchisors never lose the entrepreneurial spirit that got them into franchising in the first place.
 When considering your royalty fees, find out what the franchisor’s plans for the overall franchise are.

 Royalty fees are sometimes negotiable.
 We have had success in negotiating them to both lower rates and incremental rates, the latter of which can give franchisees more room to breathe when first opening their franchise.

 Sure, but we’re probably better at it.
-At Barber Power Law Group, we represent many franchisors.
+At our firm, we represent many franchisors.
 Consequently, we’ve drafted over 100 FDDs and reviewed over 300 of them for franchisees like yourself.
 We know where to look and what to look for.
 Let us take care of reviewing your FDD and Franchise Agreement.
 We’ll provide you with a full legal opinion, any red flags, and negotiation points.
 We’ll even negotiate on your behalf if you’d like.